NaiveShark/NaiveSharkComDoc/docs/index.rst

 Version 0.0.3 "Soaring on the seabed" 09 nov 2014

 * New "Send feedback" command in main menu
-* On quantity page in units list - unit with factor=1 (in main cases this is a base unit for this quantity) is highlighted.
+* Changes on quantity page in units list: unit with factor=1 (in main cases this is a base unit for this quantity) is highlighted.
 * New measurement conditions option for measured properties for product.
 * In the list of properties on product page - links to property reference has added.
 In property page in reference - list of used products (with amount and links) has added.